Skip to contents

 plot of chunk ggplot-penguin-plot-5

 Hmm…the colored dots in the legend are great, but lucky for us, the package also supplies a convenient way to include silhouettes in the legend.
 Due to technical constraints, you’ll need to specify the images/uuids/names again within phylopic_key_glyph().
 If you supply more than one silhouette to this function, it will cycle through them as it generates legend keys (recycling as needed).
-Note that phylopic_key_glyph() does not currently support the size aesthetic.
+Note that phylopic_key_glyph() does not currently support the height/width aesthetics.

 ggplot(penguins_subset) +